“I’ve come up with a list of things I am going to start doing so I won’t get depressed about this break up.”

 The Power of Emotion

 Unfelt emotions are like mail our deepest selves send to us and we refuse to open — they wait, piling up, gathering dust.
 And often they contain important messages and instructions for how to move forward.
 We risk missing all this wisdom when we insist on turning away from ourselves.

 Related Article: The Power of “Yes”

 So next time you are going through a tough passage, consider taking one of the spin classes or book club meetings off your list and replacing it with time to be with what is happening.
 For me, just puttering around my house with some jazz playing seems to open up space for things I’ve been keeping down to float up to the surface.
 Some of my patients choose things like meandering through a farmer’s market, taking slow walks without a destination, or even doing repetitive tasks like polishing silver or sorting socks.

 The point isn’t to force yourself into wrestling down tough feelings but to just give them some room to gently spread out.

 Related Article: Let Life Dream You

 Stephanie Manes, LCSW, is an individual and couples therapist with a private practice in New York City.
-She is also a contributor for several on-line media outlets, such as the Huffington Post, where she writes about relationships and other mental health issues.
+She is also a contributor to several online media outlets, such as the Huffington Post, where she writes about relationships and other mental health issues.

 Featured image by Bhumika.B